DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ### `unknown`

 The `unknown` type represents *any* value.
-This is similar to the `any` type, but is safer because it’s not legal to do anything with an `unknown` value:
+This is similar to the `any` type, but is safer because it's not legal to do anything with an `unknown` value:

 ```ts
 function f1(a: any) {